 For example, last Wednesday, NMRWA Monitoring Committee membersÂ and other volunteers sampled for fish in lower Nine Mile Run.
 Beginning at the mouth of the stream near Duck Hollow in the morning, and traveling upstream to finish just below the pedestrian bridge in the late afternoon, we caught nearly 2,300 fish comprising 17 different species!
 This is the second highest species count ever found in this section of the stream – 21 species were found in 2011.

-Additionally,Â we foundÂ two new species that had never been collected from Nine Mile RunÂ before: Pharmacy online perth and Promethazine codeine canada otc.
+Additionally,Â we foundÂ two new species that had never been collected from Nine Mile RunÂ before: Gizzard shad and Viagra buy online ireland.
 The addition of these two species brings the total species count of fish collected from this stretch of Nine Mile Run since 1999 to 30!

 This week, barring inclement weather, we will finish our fish sampling for the year when we sample a section of the stream in the main part of Frick Park.